Fletcher-class destroyer: Design

-To achieve 38 knots with a 500-ton increase in displacement, power was increased from 50,000 shp to 60,000 shp compared to the previous and classes.
-The Fletchers featured air-encased boilers producing steam at 600 psi and 850 °F, with two 350 kW steam turbine driven electrical generators and a 100 kW emergency diesel generator.
+To achieve 38 knots with a 500-ton increase in displacement, power was increased from 50,000 to 60,000 shp compared to the previous and classes.
+The Fletcher ships featured air-encased boilers producing steam at 600 psi and 850 °F, with two 350 kW steam turbine-driven electrical generators and a 100 kW emergency diesel generator.
 Typically, Babcock & Wilcox boilers and General Electric geared steam turbines were equipped, although other designs and manufacturers were probably used to maximize the rate of production.